pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

 This document is applicable to scenarios in which you need to create differentiated instances for an existing TiDB cluster, such as the following:

-- Create a TiKV cluster with different configurations and different labels for hotspot scheduling.
+- Create TiKV clusters with different configurations and different labels for hotspot scheduling.
-- Create a TiDB cluster with different configurations for OLTP and OLAP queries.
+- Create TiDB clusters with different configurations for OLTP and OLAP queries.

 ## Prerequisites